Prashantrathour/hyperface/README.md

 ## Description

-This project is a feature-rich landing page UI with sliders for courses and articles.
-It provides a seamless user experience with the ability to navigate between courses and articles.
-Additionally, the project includes an audio player page where users can play, pause, and navigate through audio content.
+This project about ui implementation when we click on any div image move to another page  audio player page where users can play, pause, and navigate through audio content.

 ## Features